 To get into “the zone” for your best golf, you need to learn the art of relaxed concentration.
 That is, your focus becomes more intense but requires less and less effort.
 It becomes a subconscious process.
 The good news, is that it does not take much practice to see results…

-A good pre-shot routine and focus on the process of executing a good golf shot, is the best way to eliminate negative thoughts and stay in the present.
-You can start by introducing breathing into your pre-shot routine.
+A good pre shot routine and focus on the process of executing a good golf shot, is the best way to eliminate negative thoughts and stay present.
+You can start by introducing breathing into your pre shot routine.
 When you are picking your target, visualizing the shot and making your practice swings, be conscious of your breathing.
 This will take your mind away from the “what ifs” and the “unknowns” and get you working towards playing with your senses and becoming more connected with want you want the ball to do.
 Your target and shot shape will become more vivid and self doubt will start to disappear.

 Photo by Torey Wiley